Japh/Favorite-Plugins/readme.txt

 == Changelog ==

+= 0.7 =
+* Fixed pagination issues.
+Props to @wpriley and @dadib for reporting
+* Changed from default of 24 per page to 30 to be in line with WordPress defaults
+* Switched from pass-by-reference to pass-by-value for forward compatibility

 = 0.6 =
 * Moved screenshot to assets directory to make plugin download smaller
 * Removed vestigial /lib directory